JMendes1995/py_heideltime/README.md

 ##### Windows users
 To install java JDK begin by downloading it [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Once it is installed don't forget to add the path to the environment variables.
 On `user variables for Administrator` add the `JAVA_HOME` as the `Variable name:`, and the path (e.g., `C:\Program Files\Java\jdk-12.0.2\bin`) as the Variable value.
 Then on `System variables` edit the `Path` variable and add (e.g., `;C:\Program Files\Java\jdk-12.0.2\bin`) at the end of the `variable value`.

-For Perl we recomment you to download and install the following [distribution](http://strawberryperl.com/).
+For Perl, we recommend to download and install the following [distribution](http://strawberryperl.com/).
 Once it is installed don't forget to restart your PC.
 Note that perl doesn't need to be installed if you are using Anaconda instead of pure Python distribution.

 ##### Linux users
 Perl usually comes with Linux, thus you don't need to install it.